ericklv/gcp-schedule-resource/README.md

 docker build -t {your_name}/{image_name} -f Dockerfile . --progress plain --no-cache
 ```
 5. Upload image to Docker Hub or Artifact Registry in GCP
 6. Make a cloud run with docker image o create a cloudbuild to generate image and deploy.
-Remmember enable `CPU is always allocated` in cloud run configuration.
+  - Remmember enable `CPU is always allocated` in cloud run configuration if use `main` branch (for goroutines works correctly).
 7. Use Cloud Scheduler to consume the service.

 Good luck, have fun.